BastiaanOlij/godot-xr-tools2/README.md

 Godot XR Tools 2 is **not** a drop in replacement for Godot XR Tools and if you have a project that far along we recommend not upgrading as you will need to do major refactoring.

 If you do wish to go down this route, install Godot XR Tools 2 alongside Godot XR Tools 1 and migrate your scenes over one by one.

-> Currently there is an issue with Godots UUID system where it will confuse parts of Godot XR Tools 2 with Godot XR Tools 1.
-> We are working on resolving this inside of the plugin.

 While Godot XR Tools 2 builds ontop of the implementations in Godot XR Tools 1 there is a fundamental difference in approach.
 Godot XR Tools 1 relies heavily on inheritence and require you to extend scenes.